A UK Hospital Ship

 Without seeing the letter the article reports on or understanding the full background it is difficult to determine the staff work that underpins the suggestion or indeed, the basics of ENDS >> WAYS >> MEANS that results in a hospital ship being the logical end-point.

 That said, it is not unreasonable to see how the motivation for the suggestion has roots in making better use of the UK’s significant and politically difficult Overseas Development Assistance (ODA) budget, reinforce the post BREXIT ‘Global Britain’ vision and provide some relief to a defence budget that is in permanent crisis.
-At a high level, a ‘hospital ship’ ticks all the boxes so would appear on face value to be a no brainer, but like many subjects, scratch the surface and you find significant challenges that might be cause for pause and reflection.
+At a high level, a ‘hospital ship’ ticks all the boxes so would appear at face value to be a no brainer, but like many subjects, scratch the surface and you find significant challenges that might be cause for pause and reflection.

 This article takes a look at those issues, and of course, has a broad stab at a few alternatives!